Clozapine N-Oxide (water soluble) - a technical review on stability, solubility and use in the lab

 Please see Table 3 for same example doses used in various papers.

-Although it is difficult to control the amount of CNO ingested and is therefore less precise, CNO can be delivered in a less invasive manner by food or water .
+CNO has been delivered by food or water .
 This can be useful for long-term studies and if you want to avoid repeated handling and/or injection of animals .

-A thesis by Mason, X et al (2015) also used an osmotic pump to deliver CNO (diluted in 0.9% sterile saline to a concentration of 5mg/mL). ~240 µL of CNO solution was loaded into a subcutaneously implanted Alzet® 2004 pump .
+A thesis by Mason, X et al (2015) also used an osmotic pump to deliver CNO (diluted in 0.9% sterile saline to a concentration of 5mg/mL).
+Approx 240 µL of CNO solution was loaded into a subcutaneously implanted Alzet® 2004 pump .

 A common question is how long does CNO stay stable in solution?
 As mentioned above, our stability studies showed that CNO was stable in solution at room temperature for at least 4 weeks.
 HPLC analysis during this time showed no deterioration in product purity.

-Clozapine N-oxide lacks appreciable affinity (Ki = 1 µM) at relevant native CNS targets and is not subject to significant metabolic transformation in mice .
-However, CNO is known to back-metabolize to clozapine in humans and guinea pigs .
+Clozapine N-oxide lacks appreciable affinity (Ki = 1 µM) at relevant native CNS targets .
+However, CNO is known to back-metabolize to clozapine in humans, guinea pigs , primates and mice .